microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

     camera = cv2.VideoCapture(0)
 ```

-Read the category names from `categories.txt`, the list of dog-breed categories from `dogs.txt`, and the list of cat breed categories from `cats.txt`.
+Read the category names from `categories.txt`, the list of dog breed categories from `dogs.txt`, and the list of cat breed categories from `cats.txt`.

 ```python
     categories = open('categories.txt', 'r').readlines()